Urban Design (MA/PgDip)

 - Research Methods and Techniques

-For further details and up-to-date information on the course and modules, please see Urban Design (ARCHI).
+For further details and up-to-date information on the course and modules, including the current year's timetable, please see the Urban Design (ARCHI) webpages.

 A minimum standard in English language of IELTS 6.5 (no sub-score must be below 5.5) or equivalent will be required from students whose first language is not English.
 No offers will be made until the IELTS score has been submitted with the application.
 Pre-course English Language tuition is available.